Blocking ads removes funding from us!

 (Post picture: © 2020 © 2020 TechnikNews)

-In a few days we will be the successor to the OnePlus 7T Pro see.
-Nevertheless, we took a closer look at the smartphone for you.
-It's not that old after all - it was mid-October vorgestellt.
+In a few days we will see the successor to the OnePlus 7T Pro.
+Nevertheless, we have taken a closer look at the smartphone for you.
+It is not that old after all – it was launched in mid-October vorgestellt.
 Our test.

 The rumor mill is currently raging about the upcoming OnePlus 8, which we will see in a few days.
-Nevertheless, it can be worth taking a closer look at a slightly older smartphone a few months later.
+Nevertheless, it can be worthwhile to take a closer look at a slightly older smartphone a few months later.
 After all, not everyone always needs the latest smartphone, and the predecessor is usually cheaper.
-This is also the case with the OnePlus 7T Pro be.
-We also clarify the question of why the OnePlus 7T Pro is almost outbid by the in-house competition.
+This will also be the case with the OnePlus 7T Pro.
+We will also answer the question of why the OnePlus 7T Pro is almost outsold by the in-house competition.
 Exciting?
-Sure - let's go.
+Sure - let's get started.

 Packaging, processing & wrapping